Lizzie Borden: Inquest

 Lizzie appeared at the inquest hearing on August 8.
-The court refused her request to have her family attorney present, citing a state statute providing that an inquest must be held in private.
+The court then refused her request to have her family attorney present, citing a state statute requiring an inquest to be held in private.
 She had been prescribed regular doses of morphine to calm her nerves, and it is possible that her testimony was affected by this.
 Her behavior was erratic, and she often refused to answer a question even if the answer would be beneficial to her.
 She often contradicted herself and provided alternating accounts of the morning in question, such as saying that she was in the kitchen reading a magazine when her father arrived home, then saying that she was in the dining room doing some ironing, and then saying that she was coming down the stairs.

 On August 11, Lizzie was served with a warrant of arrest and jailed.
-The inquest testimony, the basis for the modern debate regarding Lizzie's guilt or innocence, was later ruled inadmissible at her trial in June 1893.
+The inquest testimony, which forms the basis of the modern debate over Lizzie's guilt or innocence, was later ruled inadmissible at her trial in June 1893.
 Contemporaneous newspaper articles noted that Lizzie possessed a "stolid demeanor" and "bit her lips, flushed, and bent toward attorney Adams;" it was also reported that the testimony provided in the inquest had "caused a change of opinion among her friends who have heretofore strongly maintained her innocence."
-The inquest received significant press attention nationwide, including a three-page article in The Boston Globe.
+The inquest received significant press attention nationwide, including a three-page article in the Boston Globe.
 A grand jury began hearing evidence on November 7, and Borden was indicted on December 2.